Coverage Map

 All 15 markets at a glance.

-NHManchester–Nashua$500K to $2M+Boston remote workers, NH tax-motivated buyersNo income/sales tax; Boston commutabilityLow
+NHManchester–Nashua$500K–$2M+Boston remote workers, NH tax buyersNo income tax; Boston commuteLow

-MASpringfield$400K to $1.5MHealthcare professionals, Western MA familiesValue vs. Boston; healthcare demand anchorModerate
+MASpringfield$400K–$1.5MHealthcare professionals, W. MA familiesValue vs. Boston; healthcare anchorModerate

-CTNew Haven–Milford$600K to $3M+Yale-affiliated buyers, shoreline seekersYale anchor; shoreline; institutional demandVery Low
+CTNew Haven–Milford$600K–$3M+Yale-affiliated buyers, shoreline seekersYale anchor; shoreline accessVery Low

-MEPortland$600K to $3.5M+Boston migrants, remote workersWaterfront; city energy; peninsula supply constraintVery Low
+MEPortland$600K–$3.5M+Boston migrants, remote workersWaterfront; peninsula supply constraintVery Low

-NHConcord$450K to $1.8MState government, healthcare, NH tax buyersState capital stability; Merrimack ValleyLow
+NHConcord$450K–$1.8MState government, NH tax buyersState capital; Merrimack ValleyLow

-CTEssex$800K to $5M+Shoreline estate buyers, NYC weekendersCT River estuary; historic village; trophyVery Low
+CTEssex$800K–$5M+Shoreline estate buyers, NYC weekendersCT River estuary; historic villageVery Low

-MALenox$900K to $6M+Tanglewood regulars, Berkshires estate buyersTanglewood; Gilded Age estates; cultural calendarVery Low
+MALenox$900K–$6M+Tanglewood regulars, Berkshires estate buyersTanglewood; Gilded Age estatesVery Low

 Not sure which market fits?